 The illustration below includes the main header fields in the SIP, MSRP and CPIM messages.
 While other header fields may exist, they are not shown below for simplification.
+Note that any standalone Media Object exchanged during the CPM Session is stored in the conversation folder and not in the session history folder.

-OMA-TS-CPM_MessageStorage-V2_0-20130611-C Page 37 (47) F.1 Illustration of content of the CPM Session History folder
+F.1 Illustration of content of the CPM Session History folder